 With that Martin slipped through the door and down the staircase.
 Daniel stepped over to the window but saw nothing in the courtyard but shadows.
 He unscrewed the cheap bottle of wine he’d brought and took a swig.

 Marcia emerged from the bathroom smelling of lavender “I’ve been thinking” she said to the girls, “we should call your parents.
 I bet they’re worried sick about you.”

 “Oh yeah,” Daniel said.
 “Tell them their daughters are hunky dory.
-They just spent the night with the Devil.”
+They just spent the day with the Devil.”

 “Shit, Daniel!
 No wonder the girls look so freaked.”